sg777/pangea/README.md

 I'm documenting everything about Pangea and Chips over the course of development here.
+The initial draft of BET written by jl777 is available  [here](./BET_Initial_Draft.md).

-The format of the messages which are exchanged among the entities while the game played are defined here.
+The format of the messages which are exchanged among the entities while the game played are defined as follows:

 As defined in Pangea every entity in the game is associated with a key/value pair.
 When the game starts each player publishes the **init** message, which contains the player public key and the randomly shuffled deck of initial cards.